awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-tutorial.md

 **Note**
 This tutorial assumes you are creating your first trail\.
 Depending on the number of trails you have in your AWS account, and how those trails are configured, the following procedure might or might not incur expenses\.
 CloudTrail stores log files in an Amazon S3 bucket, which incurs costs\.
 For more information about pricing, see [AWS CloudTrail Pricing](https://aws.amazon.com/cloudtrail/pricing/) and [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/)\.

-1. Sign in to the AWS Management Console using the IAM user you configured for CloudTrail administration\.
-Open the CloudTrail console at [https://console\.aws\.amazon\.com/cloudtrail/home/](https://console.aws.amazon.com/cloudtrail/home/)\.
-In the **Region** selector, choose the AWS Region where you want your trail to be created\.
+1. Sign in to the AWS Management Console and open the CloudTrail console at [https://console\.aws\.amazon\.com/cloudtrail/](https://console.aws.amazon.com/cloudtrail/)\.

+1. In the **Region** selector, choose the AWS Region where you want your trail to be created\.
 This is the home Region for the trail\.
 **Note**
 The home Region is the only AWS Region where you can view and update the trail after it is created, even if the trail logs events in all AWS Regions\.